allabux21/gwright99.github.io/openshift4/01a-configuration-nightmare.md

   fi
 fi
 ```
-As per Bowman, _"This script checks if the $XDG_RUNTIME_DIR is set, and, if not, sets it to the default systemd location (/run/user/$UID).
+As per Bowman, _"This script checks if the $XDG_RUNTIME_DIR is set (by checking the length of the value).
+If it is 0, the script sets it to the default systemd location (/run/user/$UID).
 If that does not exist, then set and create a temporary directory for the current user."_

-basically '\[\[ -z "$XDG_RUNTIME_DIR" \]\]' checks to see if the XDG_RUNTIME_DIR has a length equal to zero.
-If yes, we set it.

-With the change added, I reloaded the environment variables via `source ~/.bashrc` and retried the `podman info` command.
-Success - no more error!
+With the change implemented, reload the your shell via `source ~/.bashrc` and there's one less proble to worry about.

-#### Problem 2: Solving the missing config file problem
+#### Problem 2: Where are the missing configuration files?
+The next problem was trying to figure out where the podman configuration files where and which one I should be using:
-Despite fixing the systemd error, the `$HOME/.config/containers/libpod.conf` podman configuration file that Bauman says I should be editing was still missing.
-Jonathan Bowman's artice comes to the rescue again.
+* The `$HOME/.config/containers/libpod.conf` configuration file that Bauman says I should be editing was nowhere to be found.
+* Bowman's article mentioned I should see `/etc/containers/containers.conf` and/or `~/.config/containers/containers.conf.

-I didn't have a `$HOME/.config/` folder, but I did have two other podman-related folders:
+* My system didn't have `$HOME/.config/` but it did have an `/etc/containers/` and `/usr/share/containers`.
-* `/etc/containers/`
-* `/usr/share/containers/`

-Things got a bit confusing once I looked at the contents of each folder: there was no sign of a `libpod.conf` file, but both folders had an instance of `containers.conf`.

-I ran the following command to ensure these two files contained the same content (they did):
+* Even better, both of the folders I found on my system each had a copy of `containers.conf` and NO copies of `libpod.conf`.
+Greaaaaaaaat ...

+The first thing to do was figure out if both instances of `containers.conf` were the same.
+I did this by diffing the two files (they matched):
 ```bash
 diff /etc/containers/containers.conf /usr/share/containers/containers.conf
 ```

-At this point, I had to decide who I trusted more: Brent Baude or Jonathan Bowman?
-Even though Baude's article is linked to in the official steps of [podman.io](https://podman.io), Bowman's was newer and had already fixed my systemd problem.
+Now I had to figure out which configuration file was the correct one to use `libpod.conf` or `containers.conf` (i.e. a proxy for "who do I trust more, Baude or Bowman?").
+Even though Baude's article is referred to by the official steps of [podman.io](https://podman.io), Bowman's was newer and had already fixed my folder problem.
 I decided to trust Bowman.

 Following Bowman's instructions, I created the config file for a rootless user:
 ```bash